par-renyard/sda/README.md

 This PoC attempts to validate some of the basic rules required for executing the staples WiMS chat flows.

-Little to not time spend on acutal Channel or Message interfaces.
+Little to no time spend on actual Channel or Message interfaces.
 Most of work was around testing rules impl.

 Quickstart:  Run ConversationClient

 Design/PoC goals:
-- demonstrate simple state machine which can accomidate a real world conversation flow
+- demonstrate simple state machine which can accommodate a real world conversation flow
 - create a configurable rules mechanism
 - rules checks should be configurable via file (json) or java
 - rule actions also should also be configurable via json